lumunge/100-days-of-code/README.md

 # 100 DAYS OF CODE

-A a roadmap to being a more knoweledgable developer.
+A roadmap to being a more knoweledgable developer.

 # Why?

 ## MILESTONES
-- [ ] `Python Programming language fundamentals`
+- [x] `Python Programming language fundamentals`
 - [ ] `Data Structures and Algorithms in Python`
 - [ ] `Solving Basic Programming Problems`
 - [ ] `Solving Medium Level Programming Problems`